benidictusgalihmp/DS-SanberCode/README.md

 # DS-SanberCode
-> Documentation of Data Science Python Class from [SanberCode Course](sanbercode.com).
+> Documentation of Data Science Python Class from <a href='https://sanbercode.com/'>SanberCode Course</a>

 ## Table of contents
 * [General info](#general-info)